-MA Global Journalism is a far-reaching journalism degree combining research on media practice and freedom around the world with some practical newswriting experience, visits to media organisations and exciting participatory media-related events.
+MA Global Journalism is a far-reaching journalism degree featuring award-winning teaching, which combines research on media practice and freedom around the world with some practical newswriting experience, visits to media organisations and exciting participatory media-related events.

 If you're interested in learning how the media is both victimised and weaponised, if you want to be introduced to some hands-on practical experience, if you're interested in how journalism is practised across the globe, and if you want to study with peers from around the world, then MA Global Journalism is for you!